arindas/resume/arindas-resume.md

   - The Django application behaves as a sidecar for the inference server
   - The inference server is either implemented as a FastAPI service or a dedicated Torchserve server based on requirements.
-  - I was responsible for productionizing over 15 different deep-learning models split across 6 different web services in a span of 2 years.
+  - _I productionized 15+ deep-learning models split across 6 different web
+    services in a span of 2 years._

 <h3>Solution Architect, DeepWrex Technologies (04/2018 - 06/2020)</h3>

 <b>Responsibilities</b>

 - Architect cloud based solutions for machine learning software services.
-- Assist researchers in implementing deep learning research papers.
-- Iterating from research PoC to production.
+- Assist researchers in implementing deep learning research papers, iterating from research PoC to production.

 <b>Projects</b>